It’s difficult to believe but most people have gone more than ten years without having a hearing exam.

 - For people over 50: Once annually is the suggested schedule for hearing assessments in people over 50 years old.
 Hearing loss is more likely to have an affect on your life as you get older because the noise damage that has accumulated over a lifetime will speed up that impairment.
 Also, as we get older we’re more likely to have other health conditions that can have an affect on hearing.

-- For people under 50: It’s generally recommended that you take a hearing test about once every three to ten years.
-Of course, it’s ok to get a hearing test more frequently.
+- For people under 50: It’s generally recommended that you take a hearing aid discovery test about once every three to ten years.
+Of course, it’s ok to get a hearing aid discovery test more frequently.
 But the bare minimum is once every ten years.
 If you’ve been exposing yourself to loud concert noise or work in an industry with high decibel levels, you should err on the side of caution and get tested more frequently.
 It’s quick, easy, and painless so why wouldn’t you?

 You should have your hearing checked if you notice any of these signs.